filecage/creator/README.md

 Additionally, there are more specific exceptions:
 * If Creator is unable to resolve a dependency, it will throw `Creator\Exceptions\Unresolvable`.
-* If you are registering a factory which is not a `callable` or an instance of / a class name of a class that implements `Creator\Interfaces\Factory`, it will throw `Creator\Exceptions\InvalidFactory`
+* If you are registering a factory which is not a `callable` or an instance of / a class name of a class that implements `Creator\Interfaces\Factory`, it will throw `Creator\Exceptions\InvalidFactory`.
+* If a self-factory returns a class which is not an instance of self, it will throw `Creator\Exceptions\InvalidFactoryResult`.